If you haven’t tried raw pak choy then you are in for a real treat in this salad, it is just wonderfully crunchy and tastes sooo fresh.

 Wash and peel the carrots, cut off the tops and ends then slice into ribbons using a y-peeler or vegetable peeler.
 Transfer to your mixing bowl.

-Peel your blood and navel oranges, remove the pith and any pits that you come across, then slice into rounds and then into quarters.
+Peel your blood and navel oranges, remove the pith and any pits that you come across, then dice.
 Transfer to your mixing bowl.

 If you are using the green onions, wash them, remove the root ends and any damaged leaves, then slice thinly on the diagonal.
 Transfer to your mixing bowl.